Queen of hearts

 With kitchen shears, trim sharp points from outer leaves of artichokes and cut stem to within a half-inch of the base.
 Steam upside down until stem is tender to a fork.
 Allow to cool.

 In medium-sized mixing bowl, whisk the egg yolks and then gradually stir in the olive oil.
-Add the crushed garlic, and lemon juice and salt to taste.
+Add the crushed garlic and salt and lemon juice to taste.
 Add the bay shrimp.

 Spoon out the inner leaves of the artichoke and fill each “bowl” with the shrimp-and-aioli mixture.
 Dip artichoke leaves into the mixture, making sure that each has at least one shrimp on it.